vlaci/openconnect-sso/README.md

 ```

 Of course you can also install via `pip` instead of `pipx` if you'd like to
-install systemwide or a virtualenv of your choice.
+install system-wide or a virtualenv of your choice.

 ### On Arch Linux